-“Contactless,” “low-contact,” “touchless” – these are the dominant words floating around the retail space as businesses reopen while keeping health and safety considerations for customers and employees top of mind.
+“Contactless,” “low-contact,” “touchless” – these are the dominant words floating around the retail industry as businesses reopen while keeping health and safety considerations for customers and employees top of mind.
 Stores need to employ efficient fulfillment experiences that cater to their customers’ shopping behaviors.

 Fortunately, the tools needed to make these changes are readily accessible today.

-The need for retailers to adapt to modern consumers isn’t a new realization, but the impact of COVID-19 has accelerated the inevitable need to evolve.
+The need for merchants to adapt to modern consumers isn’t a new realization, but the impact of COVID-19 has accelerated the inevitable need to evolve.
 Experts state that our new retail environments will result in long-lasting behavioral changes in shoppers, and though today’s shoppers still want that same convenience and accessibility, they’re also looking for an added layer of safety.

 Enter: Contactless retail.